Big bulky speakers are a thing of the past for sound systems.

 Parts List:

-The 1-watt Hi-Fi amplifier circuit at the core of modern sound systems employs a complementary output stage, featuring NPN and PNP power transistors.
+The 1 watt Hi-Fi amplifier circuit at the core of modern sound systems includes a similar output stage featuring NPN and PNP power transistors.

 Below mentioned are the process of circuit working:

-Q1, the first stage amplifier takes the conditioned signal from the volume control.
+Q1 transistor is the first stage amplifier which takes the conditioned signal from the volume control.

-Its collector load consists of resistors R1, R5 and the loudspeaker.
+Its collector load consists of resistors R1 and R5 and the loudspeaker.

-The voltage at the collector hovers around half of the supply voltage, typically 4.5V.
+The voltage at the collector hovers around half of the supply voltage which is around 4.5V.

 The emitters of Q2 and Q3 converge at a junction where the voltage mirrors the collector voltage at 4.5V.

-When the input signal amplified by Q1 remains below 4.5V (approximately half the supply voltage), Q2 remains active and Q3 remains switched off.
+When the input signal amplified by Q1 remains below 4.5V (approximately half the supply voltage) than Q2 remains active and Q3 remains switched off.

-As the signal surpasses 4.5V, Q2 switches off, and Q3 takes over.
+As the signal surpasses 4.5V than Q2 switches off and Q3 takes over.

 Negative feedback is a crucial element in maintaining stability and minimizing distortion.